SacNaturalFoods/django-pm/docs/install.rst

 Installation
 ============

-django-helpdesk installation isn't difficult, but it requires you have a bit of existing know-how about Django.
+django-pm installation isn't difficult, but it requires you have a bit of existing know-how about Django.

 Getting The Code